 - Innovate in clinical education through the design, implementation and evaluation of a small scale educational research project (empirical or literature-based).

-Over 300 clinicians and other health professionals have joined the course from around the World.
+Over 500 clinicians and other health professionals have joined our courses from around the world.
 Many graduates use the insights gained on the course to introduce innovations to their day to day teaching, whilst others go on to higher level roles and responsibilities to lead and promote excellence in learning and teaching at national and international levels.

 Rhagor o wybodaeth am ffioedd dysgu a blaendaliadau, gan gynnwys ar gyfer myfyrwyr rhan-amser a pharhaus.